lenovo/python-redfish-lenovo/README.md

 ## Software requirements

-* Python-redfish-library need to be installed.
+* Python-redfish-library needs to be installed.

 ----------